awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.SQLServer.md

 ## Permissions for full load only tasks<a name="CHAP_Source.SQLServer.Permissions"></a>

 The following permissions are required to perform full load only tasks\.
+Note that AWS DMS does not create the `dms_user` login\.
+For information about creating a login for SQL Server, see [Creating a database user with Microsoft SQL Server](fa-database-users.md#fa-database-users-sql-server)\.

 ```
 USE db_name;